-Located in the northernmost mountainous region of Thailand, Chiang Rai is usually known to backpackers of the Banana Pancake Trail as the jump off point for the Golden Triangle.
+Located in the northernmost mountainous region of Thailand, Chiang Rai is usually known to backpackers of the Banana Pancake Trail as the jump-off point for the Golden Triangle.
 For many travelers, it is still unknown.
 If you’re going to Chiang Mai though, I highly encourage you not to skip Chiang Rai and the other northern Thailand provinces.
 Here’s my Chiang Rai travel guide and sample itinerary during my 2 days in the province last year.

 The ancient city was founded by King Mengrai in the 13th century as the second capital of the Lanna Kingdom.
-Nowadays, Chiang Rai is inhabited by a diverse population of city dwellers, hill tribes and migrants from the nearby Myanmar and China resulting to a mishmash of cultures, traditions, and way of life.
+Nowadays, Chiang Rai is inhabited by a diverse population of city dwellers, hill tribes and migrants from nearby Myanmar and China resulting in a mishmash of cultures, traditions, and way of life.

 The province’s highlight is its proximity to the borders of Myanmar and Laos as well as the access to the mountains in the west and the Mekong River.
 The more relaxed atmosphere in Chiang Rai is why some travelers label it as a sleepy town.
 There is hardly nightlife here and if there is, it no way compares to Chiang Mai or Bangkok.